alexbosworth/balanceofsatoshis/README.md

 # Attempt to reconnect to disconnected peers
 bos reconnect

+# Remove all channels with a peer
+bos remove-peer

 # Get a general report of the node activity
 bos report